Skip to main content

 music24 positive mentions

-• Faithful adaptation of the original Super Meat Boy gameplay into 3D, preserving tight, responsive controls and fast-paced platforming.
+• Faithful and successful adaptation of the original Super Meat Boy gameplay to 3D, preserving tight and responsive controls with satisfying movement and dash mechanics.

 • music